- Postdoctoral Fellow, Johns Hopkins University School of Medicine, 2009-2016

 Research in Plain Language

 Proteins are made in the cell by a large molecular complex called the ribosome.
 Our research is aimed at understanding how the ribosome works, particularly the cases where it makes proteins that are not normally produced in cells.
-A better understanding of these processes is important for understanding how cells resist infection and avoid becoming cancerous.
+A better understanding of these processes is important for understanding how cells resist infection and avoid being transformed into cancer cells.